MrJambix/Ethyrial_Addon/README.md

 ~~Damageout Output and HealsOutput not reading properly.
 Working on it.~~ ~~Seems to be a bug where the UI goes to Endless Size; Working on it~~

+# **Version 1.1.3**
+Made Changed to GUI that was preventing me from implementing a Draggable Logic to move the UI.
+Now that this is in I can go ahead and work on a Handler for GUI Dragging.

 # **Version 1.1.2**
 Updated for the new Developmental Build